CurtisNewbie/JwtDistributionApp/README.md

 ### Json Web Token

 JWT is generated and signed using **RS256 algorithm**, which utilises asymmetric cryptography for digital signature (<a href="https://en.wikipedia.org/wiki/JSON_Web_Token">More on wiki</a>).
 A private key is required.
-The private key is specified in **./jwttokendistrib/src/main/resources/META-INF/microprofile-config.properties** as follows:
+The private key is specified in **<a href="https://github.com/CurtisNewbie/JwtDistributionApp/blob/master/jwttokendistrib/src/main/resources/META-INF/microprofile-config.properties">./jwttokendistrib/src/main/resources/META-INF/microprofile-config.properties**</a> as follows:

-**jwt_private_key=**`MIIEvQIBADANBgkqhkiG9w0BAQEFAASCBKcwggSjAgEAAoIBAQDGkfbaIIRnBwygY9K/jZi1xZs6py4V7UIUelp1agl+p+gxQeKSYbsvwimSX+xpdYQFw3xVib2FILPDLc3sqXrtdysfb7XaPIhCLd33K1kgTJDSkMuxU0If0mIbx+aMegvX5Ekv0TH3u6gBA/O3JtNlDnzIUPtGFrOuNbe7hC0NiY6ZyvTtMz2a+PcyLicE5Kyiahq2v95Yp9w/86tfJRvMwl7garem4gVUJJPJ+/aT1J564VbuIZHvrCCkNZ9RU2iG413lBYJIGnq707FMmzFNpsGidyZRlyGBWLsdz..........`
+    jwt_private_key=MIIEvQIBADANBgkqhkiG9w0BAQEFAASCBKcwggSjAgEAAoIBAQDGkfbaIIRnBwygY9K/jZi1xZs6py4V7UIUelp1a..........

-**_If you are using this webapp for <a href="https://github.com/CurtisNewbie/BookStoreApp/">BookstoreApp</a>, their private/public keys are matched intentionally, which works out-of-the-box for demonstration purpose.
-You should change them for security reason._**

-If you want to customise the claims or payload or the algorithm being used for JWT, you will need to change the code in **class Authenticator** and the **generateJWT()** method.
+You may use the <a href="https://github.com/CurtisNewbie/JwtDistributionApp/tree/master/keyGenTool">KeyGenTool</a> to generate a new pair of keys for JWT generation and verification. **If you are using this webapp for <a href="https://github.com/CurtisNewbie/BookStoreApp/">BookstoreApp</a>, their private/public keys are matched intentionally, which works out-of-the-box for demonstration purpose.
+You should change them for security reason.** If you want to customise the claims or payload or the algorithm being used for JWT, you will need to change the code in **class Authenticator** and the **generateJWT()** method.

 ## Deployment

 First, package it into a WAR file using maven.
+Execute following command under directory "./jwttokendistrib"

     mvn clean package

-Second, deploy it to any server you want to use, e.g., Wildfly19.
+Second, deploy the WAR file to any server you want to use, e.g., Wildfly19.
 Then you are good to go.

 ## Using This App